 - Cut out a shamrock close to the stitching line and around the ribbon.
 Be careful not to cut the stitching line or cut off the ribbon.

-You could do this same project for Valentine’s Day or just to spread a little love with this heart template.
+Don’t stop with St Patricks’s Day you could do this same project for Valentine’s Day or just to spread a little love with this heart template.